nsidc/earthaccess/docs/contributing/triaging.md

 - **type: enhancement**: ...
 - **type: will not do**: ...

+### Impact labels

+These labels describe what portion of the project they affect:

+- **impact: breaking**: Issues that break our public API.
+- **impact: core**: Issues that affect the core Python codebase.
-- **dependencies**: Use this label for issues concerning dependencies.
+- **impact: dependencies**: Use this label for issues concerning dependencies.

-- **documentation**: Use this label for issues related to documentation.
+- **impact: documentation**: Use this label for issues related to documentation.

-- **library**: Use this label for issues related to core libraries or preparations for future plugin impacts.
+... etc ...

 ### Requests and Feedback